 Over 90% of young Canadian internet users are between the ages of 14-18, and upwards of 30% of Canadian youth use social media platforms before the age of 14.
 Due to the large numbers of youth engaging with the internet and social media platforms, Canada has seen extensive collaborative research projects as well as the development of policy and community programs to help youth engage with the online environment in a positive way.
 The Canadian Kids Online Project is ideally placed to further research on Canadian youth and their online experiences, and to contribute to future international comparative analyses.

 eQuality project partner MediaSmarts developed and launched the Young Canadians in a Wired World Project (YCWW) in 2000 in order to investigate the use of the internet by Canadian youth.
-The first two phases (completed in 2001 and 2005 respectively) explored the behaviours, attitudes, and opinions of Canadian youth with respect to their internet use.
-The third phase (2011) involved interviews with educators and teachers, in addition to focus groups with children, youth, and parents in 2013.
-You can read the results of the study here.
+Since then, they’ve conducted focus groups and surveys of youth, parents and educators to explore young Canadians’ behaviours, attitudes, and opinions with respect to their internet use.
+You can read their reports here.

 The leaders of the eQuality project previously collaborated on The eGirls project – a three year SSHRC-funded research project that examined the relationship between gender, privacy, and equality in online social networking platforms.
 The project focused on better understanding the perspectives of girls and young women and exploring their perspectives on online exposure, and how their experiences are shaped by the their understandings of gender, privacy, equality, and safety.

 Launched in 2000, PREVNet is an umbrella network of 130 Canadian research scientists, and 62 national youth service organizations with a shared mission to end bullying in Canada and to promote safe and healthy relationships for all Canadian youth through a combination of education, research, training, and policy.